 Review findings will be summarized in a table and organized by outcomes that reflect the key questions for this systematic review.
-This table will list the intervention and comparators evaluated and the outcomes assessed for each type of comparison; the number of studies and number of participants included for each outcome assessment, the direction and magnitude of the effect for each outcome, and the quality of the evidence for each outcome.(see Table 4).
+This table will list the intervention and comparators evaluated and the outcomes assessed for each type of comparison; the number of studies and number of participants included for each outcome assessment, the direction and magnitude of the effect for each outcome, and the quality of the evidence for each outcome (see Table 4).
 For each outcome, results of pooled analyses will be described first, followed by narrative descriptions of individual studies not included in the pooled analyses (if any).
 Findings will first be reported for the broad comparison of mindfulness meditation compared with any comparison group.
-Findings will then be reported separately by: intervention (e.g. MBSR), population (patients with headache, migraine, back pain, or pain due osteoarthritis), by therapy characteristic (i.e. monotherapy, adjunctive therapy), and type of comparator.
+Findings will then be reported separately by: intervention (e.g. MBSR), type of comparator (e.g., brief advice, counseling, nicotine replacement, wait list), and therapy characteristic (i.e. monotherapy, adjunctive therapy).
 All study level and synthesis information will be shown in concise tables to allow a transparent overview and results will be described in more detail in the text.